-Structural approach slabs will be required at each end of the bridge on this Project.
+Structural approach slabs will be required at each end of the bridge on this project.
 Approach slabs and sleeper pads, if the latter is required, shall conform to the requirement of the VDOT Manual of the Structure and Bridge Division, Volume V - Parts 2 and 3.
 A sleeper pad will be required when the bridge abutment is either integral or semi-integral.

-Bridge parapet walls shall be BR-27 barrier systems and shall be designed and constructed in accordance with the Special Provision for Architectural Finish, Concrete Form Liners and Color Stain Coating and the Special Provision for Powder Coating Galvanized BR-27 Barrier Railings, Handrails, Light Posts, Signal Poles, Overhead Sign and/or Signal Structures and Guardrail and shall include an architectural form treatment on the concrete walls on both sides (roadway and external).
+Bridge parapet walls shall be BR-27 barrier systems and shall be designed and constructed in accordance with the Special Provision for Architectural Finish, Concrete Form Liners and Color Stain Coating and the Special Provision for Powder Coating Galvanized BR-27

+Barrier Railings, Handrails, Light Posts, Signal Poles, Overhead Sign and/or Signal Structures and Guardrail and shall include an architectural form treatment on the concrete walls on both sides (roadway and external).
 A pedestrian fence may not be used in place of the BR-27 barrier system.
+BR-27 barrier wall shall be installed to separate vehicular traffic from the shared use path.